14 Top-Rated Attractions & Things to Do in Helena, MT

 The "Paws Park" dog park is a popular place to visit within Centennial, providing two separate areas for big and little dogs to play independently.
 Water spigots, benches, and easy obstacles intersperse throughout the dog park.

-A universally accessible playground and bicycle pump track can also be found at Centennial.
-And adjacent to the city park, a 17,000-square foot Skate Park accommodates skateboards, rollerblades, and scooters.
+A universally accessible playground and bicycle pump track are also at Centennial.
+And adjacent to the city park, a 17,000-square-foot Skate Park accommodates skateboards, rollerblades, and scooters.
 The park also features a simulated rock-climbing boulder, which invites exercise for all ages.

 Address: 200 North Last Chance Gulch, Helena, Montana